wuespace/telestion-message-type-dsl-specs/src/index.md

 ### Message types

-MessagesSpecification: "an array consiting of" InterfaceName+
+MessagesSpecification: `messages:` "an array consiting of" InterfaceName+

 - Let {InterfaceName} be a property of the {InterfaceSpecifications} object with an _array_ value.
 - If {InterfaceName} isn't specified in any {InterfaceSpecifications} in the type folder